jexxa-projects/JexxaTutorials/BookStore/README.md

     static void initBeforeAll()
     {
         // We recommend instantiating JexxaMain only once for each test class.
-        // If you have larger tests this speeds up Jexxa's dependency injection
+        // If you have larger tests this speeds up Jexxa's dependency injection jexxaMain = new JexxaMain(BookStoreServiceTest.class.getSimpleName());
-        // Note: For unit-tests you just need to bind any driving adapter
-        jexxaMain = new JexxaMain(BookStoreServiceTest.class.getSimpleName());
-        jexxaMain.addToInfrastructure(DRIVEN_ADAPTER)
-                .addToApplicationCore(DOMAIN_SERVICE);
+        jexxaMain.addDDDPackages(BookStore.class);
     }

     @BeforeEach
     void initTest()
     {
         // JexxaTest is created for each test.
-It provides and cleans up stubs before each test
+It provides stubs for running your tests so that no
+        // mock framework is required.
-        // Actually, JexxaTest provides stubs for repositories and send messages JexxaTest jexxaTest = new JexxaTest(jexxaMain);
+        JexxaTest jexxaTest = new JexxaTest(jexxaMain);

         // Query a message recorder for an interface which is defines in your application core.